ioannapap/cholesky/README.md

 # cholesky
-Cholesky decomposition for the numerical solution of linear equations
+Cholesky Decomposition for the numerical solution of linear systems

 IN GENERAL: